francescoditrani/s3-stream-factory/README.md

-NOTE: This migration of this project to open source is a WIP.
+NOTE: The migration of this project to open source is a WIP.

 The release process to a public repository is not implemented.